awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

       1. For **Dedicated master instance count**, choose the number of instances\.

    1. If you want to enable or disable Multi\-AZ, choose **1\-AZ**, **2\-AZ**, or **3\-AZ**\.
 For more information, see [Configuring a Multi\-AZ Domain](es-managedomains.md#es-managedomains-multiaz)\.

-   1. If you want to change the hour during which the service takes automated daily snapshots of the primary index shards of your Amazon ES domain, for **Automated snapshot start hour**, choose a new time\.

    1. If you didn't enable VPC access when you created the domain, skip to step 7\.
 If you enabled VPC access, you can change the subnet that the VPC endpoint is placed in, and you can change the security groups: